-- 1. A completed application for admission.

-- 2. A five-dollar (\$5.00) non-refundable application fee.

-- 3. Proof of age or disability.
+- 1. A completed application for admission. - 2.
+A five-dollar (\$5.00) non-refundable application fee. - 3.
+Proof of age or physician's certificate of total disability.

 NOTE: Fees for Continuing Education Units (CEU's) are not waived or reduced.